 I pray that if there is any temptation to experiment, You would take the desire away from him.
 Do not let sin be his master (Rom.
 6:14).
 Replace the desire to please the world with the desire to please You, God (Gal.
 1:10).

 Change my teen if he has already set his foot in this trap.
 I pray for You mercy (Ps.23:6).
 Please deliver my teen from this desire and set him free (John 8:36).
 I pray my son would no longer live according to the flesh but will live according to the Spirit (Rom.
 8:13).
-Thank you for complete deliverance in this area.
+Thank you for your complete deliverance in this area.

 Help me to be a blessing to my family and bring forth healing with my words (Prov.
 16:24).
 God, I ask that I do not provoke my teen to anger.
+Please change his attitude.
 Help me to guide and direct him in all that is required daily (Eph.
 6:4).
 I ask you to give me the strength to have a good attitude and praise you, God, so I can model this behavior for my teen (Exodus 15:2).

 Let me model everything that I am praying for regarding my son/daughter.
 Help me have the endurance to follow after You in every area of my life so my teen will not stumble ( 1 Cor.
 8:9).
 If there is any part of my life that is not pleasing to You, show me so I can change (Ps.
 51:10).

 God, I ask you to let me have a good relationship with my teen.
 Help me to know when to listen and when to speak.
 I ask you to guide my tongue so that it brings life and not death (Prov.
 8:21).
 God, don’t just change my teen but change me too.

 In Jesus name,

-Praying scripture is the most effective way to see changes in your teen.
+Praying scripture is the most effective way on how to deal with a difficult teenager.
 If you want to create your own prayers, you can go to Bible Hub and put in your keyword.
 Scriptures will pop up.
 It will give you scriptures to pray over your own pain point.